PeterAarts/my-web-shop/documentation/webshop_guide.md

 ### Step 2: Review and Prepare the Order

 Click on an order to view its details, including the items purchased and the customer's shipping address.
 At this stage, you should physically pick the items and pack them for shipment.
+A pickinglist is automatically created when status received is set to the order.

 ### Step 3: Create the Shipping Label